Visions of Atlantis

-Visions of Atlantis is an Austrian metal band from Styria, founded in 2000.
-Inspiration came both from successful symphonic metal band Nightwish and from the myth of Atlantis.
+Visions of Atlantis is an Austrian symphonic metal band from Styria, founded in 2000.
+Inspiration came both from successful Finnish symphonic metal band Nightwish and from the myth of Atlantis, as well as a pirate theme in recent albums.

 History

-Eternal Endless Infinity and lineup changes (2000–2004)
+Eternal Endless Infinity and line-up changes (2000–2004)

 Fascinated by the myth of Atlantis, Werner Fiedler, Thomas Caser, Christian Stani, and Chris Kamper decided in August 2000 to work out a concept inspired by the secret of Atlantis.
 Late in summer mezzo-soprano Nicole Bogner joined the project, and this was the birth of Visions of Atlantis.
 A first demo, Morning in Atlantis was released in 2000.

 In 2001 they signed with TTS Media Music/Black Arrow Productions, and in 2002 their first album, Eternal Endless Infinity was released.

-In 2003, the band saw some changes in lineup, replacing Christian Stani with Mario Plank and Chris Kamper with Miro Holly.
+In 2003, the band saw some changes in line-up, replacing Christian Stani with Mario Plank and Chris Kamper with Miro Holly.

 Cast Away and Nicole's departure (2004–2005)

-Now with Napalm Records, which released the band's second studio effort "Cast Away" worldwide in November 2004.
+Now with Napalm Records, which released the band's second studio effort Cast Away worldwide in November 2004.
 To mark the release, Visions of Atlantis produced their first official music video to the track "Lost", which received significant airplay on VIVA and MTV, and made it possible for the band to present the album.
+The song "Lemuria" from the album was used by the organizer of the 2011 World Athletics Championship in Daegu (Kor) as beginning of the medal ceremonies.
 In early 2005, Visions of Atlantis did their tour across Europe, while being supported by labelmates Elis and Celtic rock based band Lyriel.

 In late 2005, Bogner left the band due to commitments elsewhere.

-New singer and third studio album (2005–2007)
+New singer and Trinity (2005–2007)

 After Nicole left the band, she was replaced by American soprano singer Melissa Ferlaak (formerly with Aesma Daeva) and Wolfgang Koch replaced Werner Fiedler.
 In 2006, Martin Harb, who already played with VoA on their tour in Mexico in 2003, replaced Miro Holly.
 In May 2007, VoA released their 3rd album Trinity, mastered at Finnvox Studios and recorded at Bavarian Dreamscape Studio).
 The following autumn brought Visions of Atlantis to the United States, where the band toured together with Epica for 6 weeks and won numerous new fans.

 Departure of Melissa Ferlaak and Wolfgang Koch (2007–2008)

-Upon returning, the band went through changes in the lineup.
+Upon returning, the band went through changes in the line-up.
 On 28 November 2007, a message was posted on the official VoA website saying that Melissa Ferlaak and Wolfgang Koch had left the band, both citing personal reasons.
 Following this Visions of Atlantis announced a few days later that their ex guitarist, Werner Fiedler, had rejoined the band.